nohadon201/NohadonFiles/README.md

 4. Open a browser and go to http://localhost:4200/ to view the website.

+NOTE: The web will work perfectly without the backend but the Development Projects section will be empty.
+Because it needs the backend to work.

 ## Contact

 If you have any questions, suggestions, or just want to connect, feel free to reach out to me: